rahulg221/cut_calc_/README.md

 - Data storage in SQLite

-  Every entry and date will be saved in SQLite allowing you to accept this data whenever you want regardless of if the app has been closed.
+  Every entry and date will be saved in SQLite allowing you to access this data whenever you want regardless of if the app has been closed.
 - Weekly weight average calculation (In progress)